Codeinwp/themeisle-companion/readme.md

 5. Social Sharing Module

 ## Changelog ##
+### 2.8.4 - 2019-05-23  ###

+* minor adjustments to the dashboard UI
+* various updates to the Gutenberg blocks available
+* adds compatibility with WordPress 5.2

 ### 2.8.3 - 2019-04-20  ###

 * Fixed issue with constant not being checked in Otter